amatt13/PostMortemPossession/README.md

 ## Limitations
 Bandit hideouts are fucked.
 You won't be able to complete them if you take control of another character.

-You can't select the "retreat" option on the scoreboard if you chose to control an NPC, unless you die again.